MASDXI/chronograph-evm/README.md

   - Update the `DigitalWalletToken` contract with the deployed `MerchantDigitalWalletToken` contract address so `DigitalWalletToken` can call mint `MerchantDigitalWalletToken`.
   - Update the `MerchantDigitalWalletToken` contract with the deployed `DigitalWalletToken` contract address as the issuer.

-Here’s a cleaner and more formal revision of that section for your `README.md`:

 ---

 1. Merchant Registration to Exception List